 Introduction to Charlestown, Rhode Island

 Charlestown, Rhode Island, in Washington county, is 24 miles SW of Warwick, Rhode Island (center to center) and 73 miles SW of Boston, Massachusetts.
-Part of the surrounding Providence - Fall River - Warwick metro area, the town is not an isolated and is home to some 7,859 residents.
+Part of the surrounding Providence - Fall River - Warwick metro area, the town is not an isolated.

 Charlestown, which was incorporated in 1738, was named in honor of King Charles II.
 The area that is now Charlestown was initially part of Westerly town but was divided and the area that lies to the north of Pawcatuck River came to be known as Richmond town in 1747.
 Washington County, in which the town is located, was subjected to conflicting land claims in the late 1650s.
 These land claims over the Narragansett County were adjudicated by a royal commission under Charles II in 1664.